olta-art/olta.js/README.md

 To create a new document in a collection we decide what event will trigger that creation and make sure to format the data correctly.

 >[!TIP]
-> Make sure to listen for updates using the `onUpdate` function so any new documents are rendered. (see read section)
+> Make sure to listen for updates using the [onUpdate](./API.md#oltaonupdatecallback) function so any new documents are rendered.

 When creating a document the id is generated automatically on the contract.
 So you just need to provide it with an object with the correct type and formated correctly.